piper-audio/waves-ui-piper/README.md

 ## Acknowledgments

-This code is part of the [WAVE](http://wave.ircam.fr) project, funded by ANR (The French National Research Agency).
+This code originated in the [WAVE](http://wave.ircam.fr) project, funded by ANR (The French National Research Agency).